Who is Credit Management LP?

 Avoid the phone.
 Never talk to a debt collector on the phone.
 The less a debt collection company knows about you, the better.

 Politely tell Credit Management LP it’s your policy to deal with everything in writing.
-Request a letter with the original debt information and then hang up.
-If they keep calling, send them a cease & desist letter.
+Ask for a letter with details about the original debt, then hang up.
+If they keep calling, send them a cease and desist letter.

 Record their phone calls.
 If you must deal with a debt collection agency on the phone, record them.
 Thirty-five states and the District of Columbia allow you to record your phone conversations secretly.

 In the other 15 states, you can record with the other party’s permission.
-If you tell a customer service representative from Credit Management LP that you are going to record, and they keep talking, that’s considered giving permission.
+If you tell a customer service representative from Credit Management LP that you intend to record, and they keep talking, consider it permission.
 They will usually hang up.

 Don’t believe what they say.
 Debt collectors are known to make false threats, lie, and tell you whatever they need to tell you to get you to pay the debt.